 PROJECT 62 - Overhaul News Page - 30075

 30075 and 30076 were both moved to Shillingstone in January 2016 and, after much preparation work, the overhaul of 30075 started in May 2016.
 Meantime, 30076 has received a conserving cosmetic overhaul for display as a static exhibit.
 It is planned to keep the general public, as well as Project 62 Members, informed about the progress of the overhaul of 30075 via this web page.
-With teams working most weekends and Wednesdays it is anticipated that news will be posted here with photos on a monthly basis.
+With teams working most weekends and Wednesdays, news will be posted here with photos on a monthly basis.

 If you are able to assist financially with the overhaul costs, estimated to be around £50,000 we would also like to hear from you.
-Project 62 has secured "Match Funding" for up to £30,000 value so the value of every Pound you can donate towards the overhaul will be automatically doubled!
-Email: email@example.com if you can help in this way.
+Email: firstname.lastname@example.org if you can help with financial support or fund raising.

 Shares are also still available if you would like to become a part owner of your very own steam locomotives.
 Follow this link for more information - SHARE SCHEME